Tête d'enfant de trois quarts à droite: Creation

-The Tête d'enfant de trois quarts à droite drawing was likely created as a preparatory cartoon for the Louvre version of The Virgin of the Rocks.
+The Tête d'enfant de trois quarts à droite drawing was likely created as a preparatory cartoon for the Louvre version of the Virgin of the Rocks.
 The head almost perfectly aligns with that of the little Saint John the Baptist, except for the eyelids.
 The cartoon also features numerous prick marks along the head's contour, indicating a transfer to another support.
 However, this hypothesis remains uncertain as the transfer by pricks may have occurred after the creation of The Virgin of the Rocks, and therefore, it may not have been executed by Leonardo da Vinci himself, but by one of his students on their own production.
 Art historian Carlo Pedretti once suggested that the drawing was a study for a Madonna of the Cat, but later agreed with his colleagues' opinion.

 The work's life did not end with its creation.
 It underwent several retouches, including the addition of white highlights on the ear, lower part of the chin, and cheek, as well as the reworking of certain features.
 However, the study indicates that a right-handed artist carried out the latter changes, making it impossible for Leonardo, who was left-handed, to have made them.

 Study for the head of a baby John the Baptist.

-Its implementation in La Vierge aux rochers (detail).
+Its implementation in the Louvre version of the Virgin of the Rocks (detail).

-Only three studies for the Louvre version of La Vierge aux rochers have survived.
+Only three studies for the Louvre version of the Virgin of the Rocks have survived.
 These include a young woman's head, a drawing considered to be a preparatory study for the head of the archangel Uriel (preserved in the Royal Library of Turin), and another presumed by Leonardo for the angel's hand pointing to the infant John the Baptist (preserved in the Royal Library of Windsor Castle).
 Tête d'enfant de trois quarts à droite is located on the right.

 Child's head, three-quarters right (circa 1483, Paris, Louvre, department of graphic arts, inv.
 2347).

 Study for the head of the angel Uriel (circa 1483, Turin, Royal Library, inv.
 15572 DC).

 Study for the Hand of the Angel (presumed drawing by Leonardo da Vinci, circa 1483 or 1517-1520, Windsor Castle, Royal Library, inv.
 RCIN 912520).